rse-ops/gcp-flask-template/docs/_docs/getting-started/templates.md

 # Templates

 The gcp flask application provides several templates and examples for you to start work for your project!
-If you need any help, please don't hesitate to [open an issue](https://github.com/stanford-rc/gcp-flask-stanford/issues) or reach out to [Research Software Engineering Services](https://stanford-rc.github.io/rse-services/request).
+If you need any help, please don't hesitate to [open an issue](https://github.com/rse-ops/gcp-flask-template/issues).

 ## Modern